 - If you want a free WordPress security plugin – All In One WP Security & Firewall, Sucuri Security (free version,) or Wordfence Security.

-- If you’re looking for a security plugin for beginners – All In One WP Security & Firewall.
+- If you’re looking for a security plugin for beginners – All In One WP Security & Firewall, Security Ninja, or Defender.

 - When you require a more advanced brute force protection plugin – WP fail2ban.